Virtual Knotoids in Thickened Surfaces: An interpretation of virtual knotoids in thickened surfaces

-\begin{remark} Note that by fixing the thickened surface as $S^2\times I$, and restricting the equivalence relation to be up to only arc isotopies of $S^2\times I$ in our interpretation, we obtain a geometric interpretation of classical knotoids in $S^2$.
-Thus, we refer this setting as classical knotoid theory.
-A classical knotoid may be also regarded as a virtual knotoid when it is considered up to virtual equivalence.
-In this setting a classical knotoid is a virtual knotoid with at least one irreducible representation in $S^2 \times I$. \end{remark}
+Note that Theorem \ref{vct} allows us to study virtual knotoids in $S^2$ through stable equivalence classes of rail arcs in thickened surfaces.

-We are now ready to prove our main theorem, namely Theorem \ref{thm1}.
-We prove this theorem by extending the arguments utilized in \cite{kuperberg2003virtual} to virtual knotoids.
-Note that our main focus in this paper is to give a geometric interpretation of virtual knotoids but the arguments can be extended directly to multi-component case.
+\begin{rem} By fixing the thickened surface as $S^2\times I$, and restricting the equivalence relation to be up to only arc isotopies of $S^2\times I$ in our interpretation, we obtain a geometric interpretation of classical knotoids in $S^2$.
+A classical knotoid in $S^2$ may also be regarded as a virtual knotoid when considered up to virtual equivalence.
+In this setting, a classical knotoid is a virtual knotoid with at least one irreducible representation in $S^2 \times I$. \end{rem}